Close

 CLE:

-This event is FREE for ACC NYC Chapter Members.
-Non-members (must be in-house counsel) tickets are $50.
+This event is FREE for ACC NYC Chapter Members and Prospective Members (must be in-house counsel).

 Click here to view the ACC-NYC financial aid policy